codewordcreative/advanced-dns-checker/README.md

 ---

 ## Special licence terms
 See the notes on the licence tab.
-Commercial use by companies to improve their own websites is fine.
-Reselling or redistributing without credit is not.
+Commercial use by companies to improve their own websites - as in, the key intent of this code - is fine.
 Where there is ambiguity here, the licence notes take precedent.